erjank/teaching/checklists.md

 1. Remind everyone of the code of conduct.
 1. Collect attendance.
 1. Distribute sticky notes.
-1. Collect relevant online account IDs (e.g., GitHub IDs).
+1. Collect any relevant online account IDs.

 ## At the End of the Event